reactor/reactor/README.md

 # Reactor

-`Reactor` is a foundation for asynchronous applications on the JVM.
+`Reactor` is a foundational library building for reactive fast data applications on the JVM.
 It provides abstractions for Java, Groovy and other JVM languages to make building event and data-driven applications easier.
 It’s also really fast.
 On modest hardware, it's possible to process around 15,000,000 events per second with the fastest non-blocking `Dispatcher`.
 Other dispatchers are available to provide the developer with a range of choices from thread-pool style, long-running task execution to non-blocking, high-volume task dispatching.

 [![Build Status](https://drone.io/github.com/reactor/reactor/status.png)](https://drone.io/github.com/reactor/reactor/latest)